PrincetonUniversity/software_testing/README.md

 - Please register using this link: [wintersession] (https://winter.princeton.edu)
 - Fill out a survey for Wintersession with paper forms found in the classroom.
-Expect a survey from Wintersession by email after the
 - Request an account on [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit) if you wish to use Adroit to run examples.

 ## Getting Help